brontosaurusrex/brontosaurusrex.github.io/_posts/2025-05-28-Colorize-some-string-based-on-its-hash.md

 ## Notes

 Both md5sum and cksum are part of coreutils (should be present on any debianish system).
-Btw: Speed difference seems insignificant.
+Btw: Speed difference seems insignificant (cksum default crc32 vs md5sum).